malramsay64/phd-thesis/03_Dynamics/results.md

 Plotting the Mean Squared Displacement (MSD) of the trimer molecule gives the image below.

-![The Mean Squared Displacment of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The Mean Squared Displacement of the trimer molecule over a range of temperatures at a pressure of 13.50.
 Note the logarithmic scale of both axes.